 For children over 5 years of age only.
 For use under adult supervision.
 Read the instructions before use.
 Follow them and keep them for reference.

-Not suitable for children under 36 months as this product encourages children to collect small items that may represent choking hazards.
+Not suitable for children under 36 months due to small parts that could represent a choking hazard.
 Do not use the magnifying lens to look directly at the sun or other sources of bright light as this could damage your eyes.